etherealvisage/cpsc301/docs/design/system-design.md

 resources will be offered exclusively in JSON format, with the client responsible for parsing this data and making the appropriate DOM modifications so that it becomes visible to the user.
-The prime advantage offered by this approach is performance -- the amount of data sent over the wire is minimized, obviating the need for a full-page refresh as the user navigates between sections.
+The prime advantage offered by this approach is performance---the amount of data sent over the wire is minimized, obviating the need for a full-page refresh as the user navigates between sections.
 As a result, the resulting product will more closely approach the rich and responsive nature of desktop applications.
 Functionality need not be